mumahack/eGymKart/readme.md

 Also, this repo contains an idea for an App to easily start games - just open the file _frontend/eGym 64.html_ in your browser

+If you have any questions about it, feel free to contact me at david.losert@virtual-identity.com
 ## How to make it work?
 You need a [NodeJS](https://nodejs.org) Installation on your machine.
 Then: